tuzhaopeng/NMT-Coverage/README.md

 Installation
 ------------

 NMT-Coverage is developed by <a href="http://www.zptu.net">Zhaopeng Tu</a>, which is on top of lisa-groudhog (https://github.com/lisa-groundhog/GroundHog).
-It requires Theano0.9 or above version.
+It requires Theano0.8 or above version (for the module "scan" used in the trainer).

 To install NMT-Coverage in a multi-user setting